JetBrains/amper/docs/Documentation.md

 - Joint compilation: Kotlin code be compiled and linked into a final product together with the platform languages, like JVM, C, Objective-C and Swift.

 > Kotlin JVM supported all these scenarios from the beginning.
-> However, full interoperability is currently not supported in the Kotlin Native.
+> However, full interoperability is currently not supported in Kotlin Native.

 Here is how the interop is designed to work in the current Amper design: